-For 2017, significant changes in estimated margins on our two multi-purpose service vessel ("MPSV") projects resulted in an increase in our operating loss of \$34.5 million for our Shipyard Division.
-The changes in estimates were the result of increased forecast costs associated primarily with complexities related to the installation of the power and communications systems and reductions in project price of \$11.2 million for liquidated damages (representing the maximum amount of liquidated damages under the contracts) which are in dispute.
-The projects were in a loss position at December 31, 2018 and 2017.
+• MPSV Projects: Increased forecast costs and liquidated damages for our two multi-purpose service vessels ("MPSV") within our Shipyard Division.
+The impacts were primarily due to complexities related to the installation of the power and communications systems and reductions in price of \$11.2 million for liquidated damages (representing the maximum amount of liquidated damages under the contracts) which are in dispute.
+The projects were in a loss position at December 31, 2019 and 2018.
 We are currently in a dispute with the customer regarding the two MPSV projects.
-As a result of our dispute and uncertainty with respect to the timing of resolution, all contract assets, accrued contract losses, and deferred revenue balances associated with the projects have been reclassified to other noncurrent assets, resulting in a net contract asset balance of \$12.5 million for these projects within other noncurrent assets on our Balance Sheet at December 31, 2018.
-See Note 11 for further discussion of the dispute.
+As a result of our dispute and uncertainty with respect to the timing of resolution, all contract assets, accrued contract losses, and deferred revenue balances associated with the projects have been classified within other noncurrent assets, resulting in a net contract asset balance of \$12.5 million for these projects within other noncurrent assets on our Balance Sheet at December 31, 2019 and 2018.
+See Note 8 for further discussion of the dispute.